Executive Functioning vs. Intelligence: What You Need to Know

 Partnering With Minkus Educational Solutions

-At Minkus Educational Solutions, we partner with parents to strengthen executive functioning, organization, and study skills through individualized tutoring and coaching.
-Serving families in the north side of Chicago, Evanston, Wilmette, Winnetka, Glencoe, Skokie, Highland Park, Lake Forest, and surrounding suburbs, we help students become confident, independent learners ready to succeed in school and beyond.
+At Minkus Educational Solutions, we partner with parents to help teens build stronger executive functioning, organization, and study skills.
+Serving families on Chicago’s North Side and throughout the suburbs, including Evanston, Wilmette, Glenview, Kenilworth, Winnetka, Glencoe, Skokie, Deerfield, Northbrook, Highland Park, and Lake Forest, our customized programs empower students to become confident, independent learners, ready to succeed in school and beyond.